orcaman/writerseeker/README.md

 ## Use-case
-In serverless / PaaS environemnts there is usually no file system access - you cannot read or write files to the container you are running in.
+In serverless / PaaS environments there is usually no file system access - you cannot read or write files to the container you are running in.
 This means that if you are using a function or library in Go that expects a `File` type (which implements the `io.WriteSeeker` interface), you are pretty much screwed.
 WriterSeeker solves this by letting you write and seek inside an in-memory buffer.

 ## Usage Example